Concepts¶

 destination:

-name: shared-config # optional; defaults to source.name
+name: shared-config # optional rename; defaults to source.name

 spec: